 - Squeeze fresh lime juice over top.

-- Place cod and veggies on warmed tortillas and garnish (if desired).
+- Place cod and veggies on warmed tortillas and garnish (if desired) with any of the garnish ideas.
 Enjoy!

 - This recipe makes 4 fajitas, but can easily be doubled.